Efficacy and safety of PARP inhibitors in the treatment of prostatic cancer: a systematic review and network meta-analysis

 • Olaparib demonstrated no statistically significant increase in the occurrence rate of grade ≥3 adverse events (AEs) compared with placebo plus ARPis.

-• Olaparib emerged as the first-ranked drug, followed by niraparib and talazoparib based on the surface under the cumulative ranking analysis.
+• Talazoparib emerged as the first-ranked drug, followed by olaparib and niraparib based on the surface under the cumulative ranking analysis for rPFS.

 • While this analysis provides valuable insights, clinicians remain the key decision-makers in determining the most appropriate treatment for each individual patient, taking into account their unique needs, treatment effectiveness, and potential side effects.